LoupVaillant/Monocypher/README.md

 ### Option 1: grab the sources

 The easiest way to use Monocypher is to include `src/monocypher.h` and `src/monocypher.c` directly into your project.
-They compile as C99, C11, C++98, C++11, C++14, and C++17.
+They compile as C (since C99) and C++ (since C++98).

 ### Option 2: grab the library

-Alternatively, you can run `make`, then grab the `src/monocypher.h` header and the `lib/libmonocypher.a` or `lib/libmonocypher.so` library.
+Run `make`, then grab the `src/monocypher.h` header and either the `lib/libmonocypher.a` or `lib/libmonocypher.so` library.
 The default compiler is `gcc -std=gnu99`, and the default flags are `-pedantic -Wall -Wextra -O3 -march=native`.
 If they don't work on your platform, you can change them like this:

     $ make CC="clang -std=c99" CFLAGS="-O2"